berberman/arch-hs/README.md

 `arch-hs` also provides a component called `arch-hs-diff`. `arch-hs-diff` can show the differences of package description between two versions of a package, and remind us if some required packages in extra repo can't satisfy the version constraints, or they are non-existent.
+By default, `arch-hs-diff` downloads revision 0 cabal files from Hackage.
+Use `--offline` to read revision 0 from the local Hackage index instead;
+`-h`/`--hackage` can be used to specify the index tarball path.
 This is useful in the subsequent maintenance of a package.
 For example:

 ```